 There are many factors that go into overall loan approval, but these are the two most significant factors when determining interest rates offered on loans.

-Q: There’s a lot of news about how interest rates are at “all-time lows.”
+Q: Interest rates were at “all-time lows” in 2021.
 Why does it seem like many small business loans still have higher rates?

-A: It’s true that rates are historically low for government bonds and for highly collateralized loans, like residential mortgages.
+A: It’s true that rates were historically low for government bonds and for highly collateralized loans, like residential mortgages in 2021.
 Small business loans, though, are based on the risk profile of the business and its owners.
 Lenders want to help, so they work to find the right balance of risk and return.